bzrudski/vectorose/docs/users_guide/quickstart.md

 everything.

 In this page, we'll be using a sample dataset of simulated vectors.
-These vectors, stored in [`quickstart_vectors.npy`](quickstart_vectors.npy), are from a simulated dataset.
-We'll analyse these vectors quite closely during this example.
+These vectors, stored in {download}`quickstart_vectors.npy
+<quickstart_vectors.npy>`, are from a simulated dataset.
+We'll analyse
+these vectors quite closely during this example.

 ## What is VectoRose?